drocheam/optrace/README.md

 ## Overview

+optrace is a scripting based optics simulation package, developed at the Institute for Applied Optics and Electronics at the TH Köln - University of Applied Science in Cologne, Germany.
+It features sequential raytracing and image rendering capabilities, complemented by a graphical user interface.
+This tool is designed with a focus on image simulation with accurate color handling, differentiating it from other raytracers that may prioritize engineering workflows.

+optrace is suitable for educational purposes, enabling the creation of interactive applications with custom user interfaces through Python scripting and comprehensive documentation.
+Its interactive 3D scene viewer allows for hands-on exploration of optical principles.

+Furthermore, optrace's automation features and extensibility, including support for custom surfaces and materials, make it a viable tool for research applications.

  **Features**
+  * Free and open source software
+  * Programming/scripting approach to simulation
-  * sequential raytracing for geometrical optics
+  * Sequential raytracing for geometrical optics
-  * rendering colored detector images
+  * Rendering of colored detector images
-  * paraxial analysis (matrix optics, cardinal points/planes and PSF convolution)
+  * Paraxial analysis (matrix optics, cardinal points/planes and PSF convolution)
-  * presets and user defined surface shapes, ray sources and media
+  * Includes preset and user-definable surface shapes, ray sources, and media
-  * an additional GUI for visualization
+  * An additional GUI with an interactive 3D scene viewer
-  * programming/scripting approach to simulation
+  * Automation capabilities
-  * high performance of 0.11 s / surface / million rays
+  * High performance of 0.11 s / surface / million rays
-  * free and open source software
+  * Comprehensive documentation

 <!--  ^--- TODO add benchmarking details when documentation is online-->

- **What it CAN'T do**
+ **Limitations**
-  * coding-free simulations
+  * Coding-free simulations are not supported
-  * wave optics, including diffraction and interference
+  * Wave optics effects such as diffraction and interference are not included
-  * non-sequential scenes, simulating ghost images, reflections
+  * No non-sequential raytracing for simulating ghost images and reflections
-  * mirror or Fresnel lens optics
+  * Mirror or fresnel lens optics are not supported
-  * scattering and polarization dependent media
+  * No modelling of scattering effects or polarization-dependent media
-  * lens optimization, aberration analysis and tolerancing
+  * No functionality for lens optimization, aberration analysis, and tolerancing

  **Purpose/Use Cases**
-  * educational purposes, demonstrating aberrations or simple optical setups
+  * Educational purposes, demonstrating aberrations or simple optical setups
-  * introductory tool to paraxial, geometrical optics and image formation
+  * Introductory tool to paraxial, geometrical optics or image formation
-  * simulation of simpler systems, like a prism, the eye model or a telescope
+  * Simulation of simpler systems: Prism, eye model, telescope, ...
-  * estimation of effects where professional software (ZEMAX, OSLO, Quadoa, ...) is overkill for
+  * Estimation of effects where professional software (ZEMAX, OSLO, Quadoa, ...) is overkill for

 ## Examples